japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

 [executionMemoryUsed] bytes of memory are used for execution and [storageMemoryUsed] bytes of memory are used for storage
 ----

-showMemoryUsage is used when MemoryConsumer is requested to xref:memory:MemoryConsumer.adoc#throwOom[throw an OutOfMemoryError].
+showMemoryUsage is used when MemoryConsumer is requested to memory:MemoryConsumer.md#throwOom[throw an OutOfMemoryError].

 == [[pageSizeBytes]] `pageSizeBytes` Method